 At this $24 hourly wage, you are more than likely double the minimum wage.
 Things should be easy to live off this $24 hourly salary.

-Yet, it is still below the median income of over $60,000 salary.
-That means it can still be a tough situation.
+Even though this is over $47000 salary, which means it can still be a tough situation.

 Is it doable?
 Absolutely.

 In fact, $24 an hour is higher than the median hourly wage of $19.33 (source).
-That seems backwards, but typically salaried workers earn more per hour than hourly workers.
+That seems backward, but typically salaried workers earn more per hour than hourly workers.